You Choose The News for Tuesday, Dec. 11th 2018

 What caused the holiday hubbub: The email meant for one department was accidentally sent to more than 25,000 employees throughout the state, leading to what Newsweek calls "a cascade of curt, angry, and confused responses" when recipients started hitting "reply all" in their return correspondence.

-Unable to simply ignore the mass email, hordes of workers, both irritated and amused, tried to get off the "reply all" chain by
+Unable to simply ignore the mass email, hordes of workers, both irritated and amused, tried to get off the "reply all" chain by … replying to all with that request, which only deepened the communication quicksand.

 "It's Replyall-gate 2018.
 Adventures in state government," one worker tweeted as it was happening.